-GOAL 1 By Spring 2024, 70% of students in grades 6-8 who are identified as in need of special education services in mathematics, will demonstrate mathematical proficiency as measured by the ILEARN assessment.
 Data Checkpoints (dates) November 1 February 15 May 25 Evidence at Checkpoints Math scores on interim test.
 Math scores on i nterim test.
 Math scores on interim test.
-Evidence- Based Strategy 1 Implemented blended instructional models in mathematics classes in grades 5-8.
-Bottge, Brian A., et al. "Effects of Blended Instructional Models on Math Performance."
-Exceptional Children , vol. 80, no. 4, June 2014, pp. 423-437., doi:10.1177/0014402914527240.
-Strategy Action Steps Required Activity Start/End Dates Person(s) Responsible Evidence of Success Action Step 1 Conduct on-going, job-embedded training for teachers and instructional support staff.
-August, 2021- May, 2022 August, 2021- May, 2021- May is determined by Yr 2 Measurable Objective By Spring 2025, 74% of students in grades 6-8 who are identified as in need of special education services in mathematics, will demonstrate mathematical proficiency as measured by the ILEARN assessment.
+Evidence- Based Strategy 1 Bottge, Brian A., et al. "Effects of Ble lemented blended instructional models in mathematics classes in grades 5-8. tge, Brian A., et al. "Effects of Blended Instructional Models on Math Performance."
+Exceptional Children , 80, no. 4, June 2014, pp. 423-437., doi:10.1177/0014402914527240.
+Strategy Action Steps Required Activity Start/End Action Step 1 Conduct on-going, job-embedded training for teachers and instructional support staff.
+August, 2021- May, 2022 Leadership Team, Math Department Chairs 85% of teachers implement b instructional model lessons a information from observations the administrator. s determined by

+Yr 2 Measurable ObjectiveBy Spring 2025, 74% of students in grades 6-8 who are identified as in need of special education services in mathematical proficiency as measured by the ILEARN assessment.
 Yr 3 Measurable Objective By Spring 2026, 79% of students in grades 6-8 who are identified as in need of special education services in mathematics, will demonstrate mathematical proficiency as measured by the ILEARN assessment.

-Paste LINK TO YOUR CNA/SIP PLANNING CALENDAR HERE TO ACCESS IT FROM HERE IN THE FUTURE Professional Development Calendar 2024-2025
+Paste LINK TO YOUR CNA/SIP PLANNING CALENDAR HERE TO ACCESS IT FROM HERE IN THE FUTURE > Professional Development Calendar